mejia-dev/noman-rumerals/README.md

 Use .split to turn "III" into ["I","I","I"] after converting to lowercase, before evaluating.
 Expected Output: 3

+Test: "It will define the empty function-scoped numeralTotal variable"
+Code: let numeralTotal = "";

-Test: "It will interate through a foreach loop on each numeral and evaluate the numeral using the words below"
+Test: "It will interate through a foreach loop on each numeral, evaluate the numeral using the word rules below, then append output to numeralTotal"
 Code: evalNumerals("III")
+After converting to lowercase, after splitting:
+["i","i","i"].forEach(function(letter) {
+  *run rules, return "resultNumber"* numeralTotal.append(resultNumber + " + ");
+})

-Test: "It will define the empty function-scoped numeralTotal variable"
+Test: "It will evaluate numeralTotal and return result"
-Code: evalNumerals("I")
+Code: eval(numeralTotal)
+ *for testing, let numeralTotal = "1 + -1 + 2"*
+Expected Output: 2

 //// Rules for I